maniak-dobrii/iOS-solutions/README.md

 **ICU plural rules**<br/>
 Demonstrates number plural form determination via [ICU](http://site.icu-project.org/).
 Apple uses something like that to select correct string from `.stringsdict`.
 See [Understanding iOS internationalization](http://maniak-dobrii.com/understanding-ios-internationalization/) for details.

+**MDBottomSnappingCells**<br/>
+Special UICollectionView layout that makes cells stick to the bottom if there are not enough cells to fill it vertically.